 Where GSRA activity is funded by external sponsors, it is particularly important to ensure that effort during the appointment periods is not less than indicated on the appointment.
 Effort certification may be required.

 A GSRA should not normally be appointed at a fraction of 75 percent or higher during a term of academic enrollment.
 In no case should the appointment fraction of effort interfere with the progress towards a degree or exceed 100 percent.
-Fractions of 75 percent or higher during the Fall or Winter terms should have the approval of the involved academic department.
+Fractions of 75 percent or higher during the Fall or Winter terms should have the approval of the involved academic department in which the student is enrolled.

 For General questions about GSRA appointments contact Academic HR.